Southern Horizons

 Day 7: Tafraoute

-By afternoon, we arrive in Tafraoute, nestled among dramatic pink granite mountains.
-Evening at leisure.
+By afternoon, we arrive in Tafraoute, nestled among rounded pink granite mountains that glow softly as the light changes.

 Day 9: Agadir

-Those who wish may join for sunset from Agadir Oufla, where panoramic views stretch across the coastline.
+Those who wish may join for sunset from Agadir Oufella, the historic hilltop kasbah overlooking the city and the ocean beyond.

 Day 11: Essaouira

-Today we explore Essaouira’s enchanting medina with a local guide — another UNESCO World Heritage Site.
-For lunch, we’ll choose our own fresh seafood at the fish market and have it prepared for us, dining alongside locals.
+For lunch, we’ll choose our own fresh seafood at the fish market and have it prepared for us, dining in the lively, local style that makes this meal feel like an experience rather than simply a stop to eat.

 Day 12: Marrakech